awslabs/amazon-neptune-tools/neptune-export/readme.md

 For large datasets, we recommend running this tool against a standalone database instance that has been restored from a snapshot of your database.

-## Exporting the results of user-supplied queries
+## Exporting the Results of User-Supplied Queries

 _neptune-export_'s [`export-pg-from-queries`](docs/export-pg-from-queries.md) command allows you to supply groups of Gremlin queries and export the results to CSV or JSON.